 The classic 1971 western has proven to be a timeless classic.

-On the occasion of Peter Fonda’s 77th birthday — he was born February 23, 1940, in New York — we want to celebrate his greatest achievement as actor-director.
+On the occasion of what would have been Peter Fonda’s 81st birthday — he was born February 23, 1940, in New York — we want to celebrate his greatest achievement as actor-director.
 Because, even though it lasted only two weeks in first-run engagements more than four decades ago, The Hired Hand continues to claim a special place in the hearts and minds of its most passionate admirers.

 Martin Scorsese personally selected the 1971 western for a revival screening at the inaugural Tribeca Film Festival in Manhattan.
 Clint Eastwood has acknowledged its “gritty realism” as a major influence on his own Unforgiven.
 Quentin Tarantino treasures his copy of the movie’s original theatrical trailer.